 6. Make mistakes.
 The more, the better.

 Maxwell Maltz writes that our mistakes are building blocks for success.
 You’ve heard this a million times before, but it’s true.
 The more mistakes you make, the more experiences you attain, which means more knowledge.
-Those experiences transcend through a multitude of areas in your life and the knowledge from a seemingly unrelated “mistake” becomes incredibly useful, and give you unlimited power Maltz states.
+Those experiences transcend through a multitude of areas in your life, and the knowledge from a seemingly unrelated “mistake” becomes incredibly useful and gives you unlimited power, Maltz states.

 The mistakes you make don’t make you less of a person because you’ve made them.
 No one who has ever tried to accomplish something great did it on their first try.
 I wouldn’t take back a single mistake or “failure” because they were all necessary (however painful they were at the time) steps for getting me to where I am today.

-Embrace failure, even if may seem scary at first.
+Embrace failure, even if it may seem scary at first.
 The end result will be worth it.

 7. Reframe how you think about projects

-When I have a big project to do, I always ask myself “Is it really that hard to verbalize my thoughts into this document?”
+When I have a big project to do, I always ask myself, “Is it really that hard to verbalize my thoughts in this document?”
 The answer is not really.
-But the more important question is, is it easy for me to do so because I’ve conditioned myself to believe that.
+But the more important question is, is it easy for me to do so because I’ve conditioned myself to believe that?
 I believe so.

 Think back to when you were given a really big project to do, maybe a shared one.
-And you expressed your anxiety and the pressure you felt to them.
-If that person told you it will be a piece of cake, you’ve done a ton of these before –you would feel more at ease and start to think the same.
+And you expressed your anxiety and the pressure you felt on them.
+If that person told you it would be a piece of cake, you’ve done a ton of these before –you would feel more at ease and start to think the same.